Domo42/saga-lib/README.md

 object *sagaProvider* from the example above is responsible to return individual [JSR-330](http://jcp.org/en/jsr/detail?id=330) providers used to request new instances of the respective saga type.
 [Guice](https://code.google.com/p/google-guice/) as well as [Spring](http://www.springsource.org/spring-framework) both support JSR-330
-so it quite easy to create a custom provider.
+so it is quite easy to create a custom provider.

 The above example will persist the state of the saga in memory, timeouts will be triggered based on Java timers and available Sagas will be automatically determined by scanning the current classpath.
-All of this behaviour can be customized by providing own implementions calling one of the *using* methods.
+All of this behaviour can be customized by providing own implementions and calling one of the *using* methods.

-A simple saga may look like the example below.
-The messages handled are simple POJOs holding the event data.
+A saga may look like the example below.
+The messages handled are POJOs holding only the event data.
 They can be of any object type.
-The *MySagaState* is a expected to be a POJO as well implementing the *SagaState* interface.
-The method starting the sage is indicated by the *@StartsSaga* annotation while all further handler need to annotated with *@EventHandler*.
+The *MySagaState* type is a expected to be a POJO as well implementing the *SagaState* interface.
+The method starting the sage is indicated by the *@StartsSaga* annotation while all further handlers need to be annotated with *@EventHandler*.
 There can only one message starting a saga.
 There is no limit to the number of further event handlers.

 ```java